-Construction of the pipeline is contingent on acceptance of this plan by the Minister for Energy, Environment and Climate Change.
-This plan will remain in force until the completion of rehabilitation works, after which a revision will be undertaken to suit the changed risk profile during the operational phase.
+Construction of the pipeline is contingent on acceptance of this plan by the Minister for Energy and Resources.
+This plan will remain in place until the completion of rehabilitation works, after which a revision will be undertaken to suit the changed risk profile during the operational phase.

-7.4 HDD MANAGEMENT PLAN
+5.4 HDD Management Plan